 How to Grow Your Betting Bank

 One of the best ways to grow your betting bank is to increase your stakes as your profits begin to accumulate.
 This comes down to personal preference but we recommend recalculating the value of 1pt in your betting bank every 3 or 6 months.

-Let’s assume you’re following Quentin Franks Racing and after 3 months you have grown a 100pt starting bank of £500 to £830.
-After the first 3 months, we would recommend dividing your new betting bank balance by 100pt to get the new value of 1pt, in this case, an increase from £5.00 to £8.30 per point.
+Let’s assume you’re following The Bookies Enemy and after 3 months you have grown your 300pt starting bank of £3,000 to £4,000.
+After the first 3 months, we would recommend dividing your new betting bank balance by the same 300pt to get the new value of 1pt, in this case, an increase from £10.00 to £13.33 per point.

-The same can be applied to when you’re losing to further protect your bank.
+The reverse process can be applied when you’re losing to further protect your bank.
 If after 3 months your bank has decreased then recalculate the value of 1pt and continue from there.

-This does come down to personal preference with some punters preferring to recalculate monthly and others doing it bi-annually.
+This does come down to personal preference with some punters preferring to recalculate monthly while others adjust quarterly, bi-annual, or even annual.